Death Classification: Line of Duty Death

 Patrolman John Francis Kenny, Star # Unknown, aged 33 years, was a 9 year, 11 month, 22 day veteran of the Chicago Police Department, assigned to District 18, 29th Precinct – Warren.

-Officer Kenny was waked at his residence located at 4034 West Colorado Avenue (present day Fifth Avenue) and his funeral mass was held at Presentation Blessed Virgin Mary Catholic Church located at 734 South Springfield Avenue.
+Officer Kenny was waked at his residence located at 4034 West Colorado Avenue (present day Fifth Avenue).
+His funeral mass was held at Presentation Blessed Virgin Mary Catholic Church located at 734 South Springfield Avenue.
 He was laid to rest on November 26, 1916 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 3, Lot N25, Block 9, Section T.

 Patrolman John Francis Kenny, born August 15, 1883, received his Probationary Appointment to the Chicago Police Department on December 1, 1906.